 There are two species of grenadiers of commercial interest in Greenland: roundnose grenadier and roughead grenadier.
 All catches are, however, reported as roundnose grenadier.
 The catch reported is taken as by-catch in the Greenland halibut fishery.
 4 tons roughead grenadier and less than a ton of roundnose grenadier has been reported in 2008 from the inshore fisheries in NAFO Div.
 1A.
 And less than a ton in the offshore fishery for Greenland halibut in SA1.
+No grenadier catches have been reported for 2009.
 No forecast - the biological advice is "no direct fishery".